vagabondHustler/subsearch/.github/CONTRIBUTING.md

 - Provide a detailed description of the bug.
 - List the steps you've taken so far and any solutions you've tried.

-Submitting a Pull Request:
+#### Submitting a Pull Request:

-- Ensure that your code style is consistent with ours (we follow the black style guidelines for Python).
+- Run the project's pre-commit hooks before submitting; they enforce the code style (black, isort) and commit format (commitizen).
 - Include comments where necessary and a clear description of what your example is expected to do.
 - Submit only one or two examples/feature per pull-request.
-- Do not include any license information in your examples; our repositories are MIT licensed.
+- Do not include any license information in your examples; this repository is GPL v3 licensed.
 - Do not submit multiple variations of the same example; demonstrate one thing concisely.

-#### Licensing:

-- By submitting code to our libraries, you implicitly and irrevocably agree to adopt the associated licenses.
-- You can find licensing information in the LICENSE file.

-#### Submitting your Code:

-- Be receptive to feedback and be prepared for rejection; we can't always accept contributions.
-- Submit your contribution as a Pull Request.

 Thank you for taking the time to read and follow these guidelines.